-- 7.122 The Council will produce a green infrastructure strategy to inform the production of the Local Plan Part 2.
-This will enable the coordinated provision of an integrated green infrastructure network across the whole District where individual elements contribute to achieving the wider objectives of the Local Plan.
-The green infrastructure strategy will set out a strategic approach to the provision, design and management of an integrated network of green spaces, green links and other green elements (including those set out in Figure 7.1).
-The key benefits that the green infrastructure strategy and the Council more generally will seek to deliver are set out in Figure 7.2.
-These key benefits of green infrastructure fit within the broad ecosystem services categories as outlined in Policy 4 The Natural Environment. - 7.123 An assessment of current resources was prepared in the Council's Open Space Audit & Assessment of Local Need.
+7.122 The Council will produce a Green Infrastructure Strategy to inform the production of the Local Plan Part 2.
+This will enable the coordinated provision of an integrated green infrastructure network across the whole district where individual elements contribute to achieving the wider objectives of the Local Plan.
+The key benefits that the Green Infrastructure Strategy and the Council more generally will seek to deliver are set out in Figure 7.2.
+These key benefits of green infrastructure fit within the broad ecosystem services categories as outlined in Policy 4 - The Natural Environment.

+- 7.123 An assessment of current resources was prepared in the Council's Open Space Audit & Assessment of Local Need .
 This Audit assessed a range of sites including recreational grounds, amenity spaces and formal gardens, allotments, cemeteries and sports pitches.
-Although the Audit assessed a wide range of sites, not just those with sport and amenity uses, their value was assessed primarily from an open space, access and quality perspective, rather than in terms of the wider green infrastructure benefits they could offer. - 7.124 The Council will use the results of the Audit, updated to reflect the latest best practice and guidance, to aid the development of its green infrastructure strategy by: - assessing the existing situation; - assessing the multifunctionality of sites to capitalise on the benefits of green infrastructure; - identifying areas where there are deficiencies in provision or where links can be made through the development of local standards where appropriate; - linking to other initiatives and plans (such as the South West Nature Map, the North Dorset Trailway Project and the Local Community Partnerships) to help deliver their objectives; and - prioritising areas where development will take place as these offer opportunities for improving green infrastructure provision. - 7.125 Across the District there are opportunities to enhance green infrastructure provision both quantitatively but also qualitatively, through the green infrastructure strategy and other mechanisms.
+Although the Audit assessed a wide range of sites, not just those with sport and amenity uses, their value was assessed primarily from an open space access and quality perspective, rather than in terms of the wider green infrastructure benefits they could offer. - 7.124 The Council will use the results of the Audit to aid the development of its Green Infrastructure Strategy by: - assessing the existing situation; - assessing the multi-functionality of sites to capitalise on the benefits of green infrastructure; - identifying areas where there are deficiencies in provision or where links can be made through the development of local standards where appropriate; - linking to other initiatives and plans (such as the South West Nature Map, the North Dorset Trailway Project and the Local Community Partnerships) to help deliver their objectives; and - prioritising areas where development will take place as these offer opportunities for improving green infrastructure provision. - 7.125 Across the district there are opportunities to enhance green infrastructure provision both quantitatively but also qualitatively, through the Green Infrastructure Strategy and other mechanisms.
 Enhancement of existing and the provision of new green infrastructure will help to support the needs of the growing population and help to deliver the wider benefits outlined in Figure 7.2. - 7.126 In the four main towns, the green infrastructure network will be enhanced as a result of the sites identified for growth being developed.
 In addition, the existing green infrastructure elements will be enhanced and connected to each other to provide a network to deliver wider benefits to the towns and surrounding areas.
 These linkages will, alongside other benefits, seek to provide safe walking and cycling routes to and from town centres and other key facilities such as schools.